8ta4/pun/DONTREADME.md

 - Random API failures would break your pun flow.

+> Does `pun` use CSV for storing recognizability scores?

+Nope.
+CSV is not ideal here because it lacks a proper key-value structure, which could lead to duplicate phrase entries.

+> Does `pun` use JSON for storing recognizability scores?

+Nah. `pun` uses EDN instead of JSON because:

+- It's natively supported in Clojure, the backend language

+- It's a bit more concise than JSON since it doesn't require commas between entries

 > Are the precomputed recognizability scores committed to this repository?

 Nah.
 These scores are generated data, not source code.